JPGlaser/Tycho/README.md

 - **gen_RandEncounters.py:** Used to create the starting conditions for *sim_encounters.py* by generating random orientations of the desired planetary systems for each encounter specified in the reduced encounter database.
 - **sim_encounters.py:** Used in simulating stellar close-encounters created and stored by *gen_RandEncounters.py*.
 - **gen_init-final_database.py:** A useful script which generates the initial and final conditions of planetary systems after *sim_encounters.py* has been run.

+## Production Walk-Through
+Before you begin using Tycho,